aiashow2015/aiashow2015/README.md

 ./setup  # This script installs the firmware repos and mods them for our environment.
 </code></pre>

+## How to build and deploy cool demos on the cube.

 ### Finding the unique id of your cube.